 "Each piece of floor formwork had its own specific location, which had to be reconfigured for each floor.
 There were extremely strict tolerances and set out.
 All the services penetrations had to be cast in.
 You couldn't make a mistake.
-You had to QA and check every element.
+You had to QA and check safety aspects of working at the heights involved.
+So the decision was made in the early stages to unitise the façade.